jrdn-l/mydiscordbot/README.md

 # mydiscordbot
-A discord bot written in python that can play music and games
+A discord bot written in python that can play music and games.
+Made in first year of university!